tjayr/camunda8/README.md

 The experimental folder contains docker-compose files for exporting data from Zeebe to Opensearch instead of Elasticsearch.

+The experiment/cluster folder contains the docker equivalent of the Zeebe cluster Fargate stack described below.

 ## Deploying on Fargate